ChinonsoNwakudu/Budget_Tracker/README.md

 # Budget Tracker

-A simple budget tracker to manage expenses and keep track of your spending against a predefined budget.
+A simple budget tracker I created to manage expenses and keep track of my spending against a predefined budget.

 ## Features
 - Set a budget